- 100% pure natural Ingredients

 Fast-forward to modern times, the handlebar ‘stache is often associated with the barbershop quartet or barkers at a traveling circus.

 This facial hair style has seemed many resurgences in popularity, especially in the 1970s when several well-known athletes sported it.

 Rollie Fingers was notably the most widely recognized baseball pitcher of that decade who wore his mustache in the handlebar style.

 Handlebar Mustache Fun Facts

-Fun Fact 2 – When you have some serious blemishes or imperfections with your face, you can sculpt the mustache to hide any and all of those issues easily.
-The right waxes will hold the mustache in the position to distract eyes away from any deformities that you have and still come off looking like a real stud.
+The right wax will hold the mustache in the position to distract people from looking at any deformities that you have and would still make you come off looking like a real stud.

 How to Effectively Grow a Handlebar Mustache

 If you have decided that this type of the mustache is something you want to do, be warned that this journey is not for the weak of heart.

 There is a level of commitment involved until you elevate your status in the community from mere mortal to God overnight.

 Now that you are ready to take on the challenge, here are tips to effectively grow and groom your new handlebar ‘stache.